-Internal pension risk arises from the Group's liability for defined benefit pension plans established for current and former employees.
-Due to the overall size and maturity of the underlying liabilities, internal pension risk is considered a legacy risk that the Group should have the opportunity to reduce going forward.
+Defined benefit pension plan risk is the risk in relation to legacy defined benefit pension plans resulting from changes in market prices or interest rates.
+Due to the overall size and maturity of the underlying liabilities (defined benefit pension plans closed to new members), this risk is now considered a legacy risk that the Group expects to be reduced going forward.